The Solarek Piano Trio

 Marina Solarek studied violin in Mannheim and Hamburg and completed her studies in London with Prof Yfrah Neamen.
 She has performed regularly in Britain and abroad with the Feinstein Ensemble and the Baroque Ensemble Kontraste.
 She has given concerts at the South Bank and has made several broadcasts for Classic FM and BBC Radio 3.
 She has recently given the first performance of the Violin concerto by Henriette Bosmans with the Richmond Orchestra.

-Diana Cooper is a winner of numerous awards including 1st Prize at the Brest Chopin Competition, 1st Prize at the Halina Czerny-Stefanská International Competition in Poznan (Poland) and 1st Prize at the Concurso Internacional de Piano de Vigo (Spain), Diana Cooper has been invited to perform in various venues and festivals in France and abroad, including the Nohant Chopin Festival, the Festival Chopin à Paris, the Salle Cortot, the Polish Embassy in Paris, the Ysaye Festival in Belgium, the Palacio de Congresos in Huesca (Spain), the Hrvatski dom Split in Croatia, the Kielce Filharmonia in Poland...
+Diana Cooper - Winner of numerous awards including 1st Prize at the Brest Chopin Competition, 1st Prize at the Halina Czerny-Stefanská International Competition in Poznań (Poland) and 1st Prize at the Concurso Internacional de Piano de Vigo (Spain), Diana Cooper has been invited to perform in various venues and festivals in France and abroad, including the Nohant Chopin Festival, the Festival Chopin à Paris (Bagatelle), the Salle Cortot, the Polish Embassy in Paris, the Festival International de Colmar, the Ysaye Festival in Belgium, Kings Place in London, the Royal Albert Hall, the Círculo de las Artes in Lugo, the Teatro Filarmónica de Oviedo, the Teatro Jovellanos in Gijón, the Kielce Filharmonia in Poland, Chopin’s manor in Duszniki, Chopin’s birthplace manor in Żelazowa Wola (concerts organised by the Chopin Institute), the Hrvatski dom Split in Croatia...

-Ellen Baumring-Gledhill, was the only cellist to reach the Strings Category Final of BBC Young Musician 2020 and in the same year she won Junior Guildhall’s Lutine Prize.
+Ellen Baumring-Gledhill is the only cellist to reach the Strings Category Final of BBC Young Musician 2020, Ellen won Junior Guildhall’s Lutine Prize the same year.

-Ellen has been awarded a number of prizes for performance during her time at the Royal Academy of Music including the Sir John Barbirolli Memorial Prize, the Royal Academy of Music’s Historical Women’s Composer Prize and the Wolfe Wolfinsohn String Quartet Prize as well as the Katie Thomas Memorial Prize and the Rhoda Butt Award for her achievement and contribution to the Royal Academy of Music.
-She previously studied with her uncle Dr Oliver Gledhill at Junior Guildhall as the D’Addario Strings Cello Scholar and was awarded the Principal’s Prize at the end of her final year.
+During her time at the Royal Academy of Music she has been awarded several prizes for performance including the Jacob Barnes Award, Sir John Barbirolli Memorial Prize, the Royal Academy of Music’s Historical Women’s Composer Prize, the Wolfe Wolfinsohn String Quartet Prize as well as the Katie Thomas Memorial Prize and Rhoda Butt Award for achievement and contribution to the Royal Academy of Music.